zum Hauptmenü zum Seiteninhalt zur Subnavigation zum Footermenü zur Suchfunktion zu den Hinweisen der Barrierefreiheit

 Nationwide order of biosecurity measures also for small poultry farms

-From 21.01.2023, every keeper of chickens, turkeys, guinea fowl, partridges, pheasants, ratites, quails, ducks and geese must therefore comply with a catalog of measures to prevent the introduction of the virus into their livestock.
+Since 21.01.2023, every keeper of chickens, turkeys, guinea fowl, partridges, pheasants, ratites, quails, ducks and geese must comply with a catalog of measures to prevent the introduction of the virus into their livestock.
 In addition to securing the entrances to stables against unauthorized entry, the wearing of protective clothing by persons outside the company and compliance with cleaning and disinfection measures, it is essential that livestock owners inform the competent veterinary office immediately if they notice symptoms of illness or unclear deaths in their livestock.
 These laboratory diagnostic clarification tests are free of charge for farms located in Baden-Württemberg and are to be carried out exclusively in the state testing facilities.
 The requirement to comply with these biosecurity measures applies indefinitely for the time being.

 Homepage Ministry of Food, Rural Areas and Consumer Protection